pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 https://pearson.app.box.com/s/uvsz0gv8rhgex0aacc2u

 Download `MediumDataSetTest.tar.bz2` and unpack it in `src/test/resources/data`.
+Or unpack it somewhere else, and pass in an alternative location for the containing directory in the `test.dataDir` property, e.g.:

+`mvn clean test -Dtest.dataDir=/tmp/es-test-data`

 The tests use quite a lot of memory and take several minutes to run.
-This is because they use several iterations of randomly generated data and queries, in order to verify the accuracy of the approximate counts in the date histogram, among other things.
+This is because one of them uses 20 iterations of randomly generated data and queries, to verify the accuracy of the approximate counts in the date histogram.
 One run puts over a million distinct values in each bucket.
+You can run fewer (or more) iterations like so:

+`mvn clean test -Dtest.randomIters=10`

 If you get any out-of-memory errors, you'll need to raise the amount of memory you allocate to the mvn process.
 From the command line, the pom takes care of